The Colony (video game)

-The Colony is a first-person shooter developed by David Alan Smith.
-It was published by Mindscape.

-The 1988 Macintosh release came in two versions, one in color and one with black-and-white graphics.
-The MS-DOS version, released the same year, was available in black-and-white only.
-The 1990 Amiga version was in color.
+The Colony is a 1988 first-person shooter video game developed by David Alan Smith and published by Mindscape for the Macintosh.
+The original Macintosh release came in two versions: one in color and one with black-and-white graphics.
+The MS-DOS version, released the same year, was available in black and white only, while the 1990 Amiga version was in color.

 Previous first-person perspective games of the era used precomputed views, such as The Sentinel, or fixed-perspective graphics, such as Phantom Slayer.
 The Colony was one of the first games of its kind to let the player move freely while rendering graphics in real time.
-It was also one of the first 3D games to let the player drive a vehicle.
+It was also one of the first 3D games to let the player enter and exit a vehicle.

 Plot

 The player takes the role of a marshal responding to a distress call from a research colony.
 After crash-landing on the planet, the marshal must repair their damaged ship, investigate the colony, and eventually discover and stop an alien race plotting to take over the universe.